-One-handed tennis versus two-handed tennis is a subtle debate, as the oxford comma; you can do with it what you like, it’s all about preference.
+One-handed vs two-handed… In the tennis world it’s as subtle a debate as the oxford comma.
+You can do with it what you like, it’s all about preference.

-But the thing is, there are some hidden benefits to two-handed, and some downsides as well that we’ll discuss in this guide.
+But the thing is, there are some hidden benefits to two-handed groundstrokes and some downsides as well that we’ll discuss in this guide.

-Whatever style you’re currently using, you’re probably doing pretty well with.
+Whatever style you’re currently using, you’re probably doing pretty well with it or you’d be looking at modifying your game.

-You listen to the natural instincts in the dominant aspects of your body, whether it’s one hand or one specific subset of muscles.
+Listen to the natural instincts in the dominant aspects of your body and go from there.

-If you can retrain your muscle memory, you can find a different way to make better, stronger shots, or retain better control.
+If you can retrain your muscle memory, you may find a way to make better, stronger shots, or achieve better control.

 - 1 1.
 Con: Two-Handed Has Less Control